bennettandrewm/guess_my_weight/README.md

 #### Carbs

-The strongest indicator in the model of potential weight loss.
-When under the carbohydrate threshold (223
-g) the user experienced 74% of their weigh-ins the next day showed weight loss.
+Carbs, for this user's lifestyle, was the strongest indicator in the model of potential weight loss.
+When under the carbohydrate threshold (223g) the user experienced 74% of their weigh-ins the next day showed weight loss.
 Vice-Versa, when the user was over the threshold (223g), 67% of the weigh-ins next day showed a gain.

 <img src="images/rec1_pic_1.png"/>